 Practitioners felt that the recommendations were less relevant to some hard-to-reach groups such as women with a lower socioeconomic status, those from some minority ethnic groups and pregnant teenagers.
 In addition, there was mixed feedback regarding the feasibility of implementing them.
 Some reported that they reflected current practice.
 Others felt it would be difficult to carry them out.

-The feasibility of carrying out the 6–8 week postnatal check on a consistent basis and the limited availability of dietitians in some areas were both cited as obstacles to implementation.
+The feasibility of carrying out the 6 to 8 week postnatal check on a consistent basis and the limited availability of dietitians in some areas were both cited as obstacles to implementation.

 Participants emphasised that weight management is a sensitive issue.
 Many health professionals try to avoid broaching the subject and, when they do, it takes time.
 Training in communications skills was needed to deal with this type of issue, they said.